 Another usually self-imposed bottleneck journals run into between peer review and publishing is waiting to publish articles in issues.
 This practice can be a source of frustration for authors who want to get their research out into the world as quickly as possible, and it can put a strain on production and publishing teams because they have to process large quantities of articles at one time.

 While waiting to publish articles in issues was necessary in the print era, that’s no longer the case online.
 If you’re holding back accepted manuscripts until you have an issue, your team may want to consider sending them to production and publishing them on a rolling basis as they’re ready instead.
-You can then group articles into issues once enough are published.
+You can then group articles into issues once you have enough.
 Many journals are now taking this approach, like Survey Practice, which benefits authors by helping them publish their work faster.
 It also gives journals a constant stream of fresh content to keep readers engaged and improve search engine rankings.

 Finally, another common cause for gaps between peer review and publishing is editors using scattered communication channels.
 This is often the case for journals that rely on email to manage peer review and production communication.
 If an editor forgets to forward an email to the right person, “Reply All,” or CC one of their colleagues, then details can get confused, and work can become delayed.